7osssam/QT-Banking-System-Server/README.md

 - This sequence diagram illustrates the process of executing a query and handling the result:
 <!-- docs\diagrams\plantuml\sequence-diagrams\Modules\DatabaseManager_query.svg -->
 ![Database Query Sequence Diagram](docs/diagrams/plantuml/sequence-diagrams/Modules/DatabaseManager_query.svg)
-> More detailed diagrams for each module can be found in the [Diagrams Directory](docs/diagrams/).
+> More detailed diagrams for each module can be found in the [Modules Sequence Diagrams](Modules-Sequence-Diagrams.md) or `docs/diagrams/` directory.

 ## Testing